sipeed/sipeed_wiki/docs/hardware/en/tang/Tang-Nano-Doc/examples.md

-# Summary examples of Tang nano serious
+# Examples of Tang nano series

-- Edit on 2022.04.18
+> Edit on 2022.04.18

-Here are Tang nano serious examples and continuously updated
+Here are Tang nano series examples and continuously updated

 ## Preface